UiL-OTS-labs/ZEP2-headturn-preference-BOILERPLATE/README.md

 only for the lights; the sound stimuli once started continue until all have been presented.

+The researcher indicates a look start by pressing the `RETURN` key and a look end by pressing the `ESCAPE`.
+This can alternatively be done via the BeexyBox B.

 In this implementation the front and side lights will be presented via three computer monitors.
 Therefore this implementation requires a quad head videocard.